 It’s hard to stumble upon a grain-free dog food when choosing a diet for your pup.
 However, it might not be the wisest choice for your pet.
 In recent years, veterinarians have documented a spike in cases of dilated cardiomyopathy.
 This disease affects your pooch’s heart function.
 While treatable, it is also sometimes life-threatening.

 The concern rests with feeding pets a grain-free diet.
-That has prompted an investigation by the FDA to determine what role these foods have with this condition.
+That has prompted an investigation by the FDA to determine what role these foods have in this condition.
 Unfortunately, veterinarians have diagnosed the most cases in breeds that are also the most prone to arthritis.
 We recommend that you discuss this matter with your vet.

 Choosing a Dog Food